theobald-software/helpcenter.theobald-software.github.io/docs/draft-odata/sap-connection/settings.md

 	#### Use static SAP credentials / Windows service account
 	This option activates SNC without SSO.
 	If available, the SAP credentials in the fields **User** and **Password** are used for authentication.
-	The Windows Active Directory user that opens the connection is the service account under which the {{ productName }} Windows service runs.
+	The Windows Active Directory user that opens the connection is the service account under which the Xtract Universal Windows service runs.

 	#### Request SAP credentials from caller
 	This option activates SNC with user and password.